 Types of Scarring After an Accident

-What are the types of scarring do we frequently see in people that have been injured in accidents?
+What types of scarring do we frequently see in people that have been injured in accidents?

 These are several different types of scars that are common in people.
 The types of scarring discussed below are not exclusive to people that have been injured in accidents: